Space Division Multiplexing is a hot topic in the optical communication community.

 Orbital Angular Momentum:

 Orbital angular momentum (OAM) is an emerging topic in optical communications and in quantum optics.
-The PROTEUS multiplexer by CAILabs is capable can generate high number and high order of OAM.
+The PROTEUS multiplexer by CAILabs can generate high number and high order of OAM.
 Its architecture is compatible with fiber or free space output.